hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="kings-cross"></a>
 ### 13. King's Cross

-* Known as the [Knowledge Quarter](https://www.knowledgequarter.london/) - the location of British Library, Wellcome Trust, Alan Turing Institute, Francis Crick Institute, Google, Nature publishing, The Guardian and many more.
+* Known as the [Knowledge Quarter](https://www.knowledgequarter.london/) - the location of British Library, Wellcome Trust, Alan Turing Institute, Francis Crick Institute, Google and DeepMind, Nature publishing, The Guardian, Astrazeneca, and many more.
 * Architecture gems include Gasholder Park, Coal Drops Yard (read about its history here (51.535522, -0.126936) and visit architecturally exciting Samsung store on the top floor), Granary Square, Lewis Cubitt Square, community garden (51.538009, -0.124362), Pancras Square, St Pancras Station, the [light tunnel](https://www.kingscross.co.uk/kings-cross-tunnel) (51.533144, -0.124917), etc. [King's Cross Visitor Centre](https://www.kingscross.co.uk/visitor-centre) is a great place to start; the model of the neighbourhood gives you an overview of what there is to explore.
 Jack has a great post about [this area](https://livinglondonhistory.com/the-hidden-history-of-kings-cross-a-walk/).
 * [Wellcome Collection](https://wellcomecollection.org/whats-on).
 * Regent's Canal.
 From King's Cross it goes west past Wembley, and you can follow it all the way to Slough or Kew Bridge.